JoaoGFarias/JoaoGFarias.github.io/_posts/2019-01-10-intro_postman_trello.markdown

  The step-by-step above ignores some features that Postman has which could improve the productivity and reliability of the tests:

 * We are not using Postman Runner: It chains the many requests in a flow, executing them in the sequency we define.
 Besides allowing us to run all requests with one click, a fixed flow would ensure we are not running them in a sequence that would break our tests: For instance, if we hit the board creation request twice, the environment variable would hold only the second board - the first one would be idle forever.
+We have a post on Postman Runner, [click here to check it out](http://thatsabug.com/2019/02/01/postman_runner.html)

 * We are keeping all variables, even when not used anymore: It can lead bugs in our Runner flows, because some variable may be used in an unexpected way.